 - The Government have left it to schools to design their own assessment framework.
 St Joseph's has worked with other local schools and we are now assessing pupils directly against expectations for each year group, taken from the National Curriculum.

 Assessing the New National Curriculum Steps

 The teaching staff have been working hard to develop the new assessment system.
-Children will now be assessed as working at Beginning, Working Within or Secure against the year group wall.
+Children will now be assessed as working at At Age Related (ARE), Greater Depth Standard (GDS), Below or Well Below.

 The majority of our children will be working towards the expectations for their year group.
 However, a small number of children will need to consolidate learning from a previous year group so will be assessed against a different year group’s objectives.
 This is also true of pupils achieving significantly above expectations for their year group.

 When looking at your child's books you may notice: